Frances Lear: Biography

-Some consider her the inspiration for the character Maude Findlay on the sitcom Maude.
-Lear has previously given some support to this suggestion, but more recently has claimed that he modelled Maude after himself.
+She is acknowledged to be the inspiration for the character Maude Findlay on the sitcom Maude.
+Norman Lear gave some support to this suggestion, including in his 1998 Emmy Legends interview.

-She published an autobiography in 1992, The Second Seduction and at the time of her death had written another book, Frances Lear's Guide to Work and Family in the 21st Century.
+Frances Lear published an autobiography in 1992, The Second Seduction, and at the time of her death had written another book, Frances Lear's Guide to Work and Family in the 21st Century.

-She had two daughters, Kate (born 1957) and Maggie (born 1959), with Norman Lear.
+She had two daughters, Kate (b.
+1957) and Maggie (b.
+1959), with Norman Lear.
 She died of breast cancer at age 73.